RESIDENT ARTISTS’ TESTIMONIALS

 WHAT OUR COMPREHENSIVE RESIDENCY PROGRAMS AT ARQUETOPIA OAXACA INCLUDE

-Our residencies are academically oriented professional programs that are customized to each artist-in-residence.
-Our programs include weekly meetings with our directorial and curatorial staff for individualized research assistance and resources, project guidance, and critique; 24-hour studio access with personal workspace and some tools; wireless Internet; furnished, private accommodation and use of shared indoor and outdoor common spaces; home-cooked meals, locally grown coffee, and stocked kitchen with organic and local produce, meats, and dairy for 24-hour resident access; shared bathrooms with modern fixtures and showers; utilities and housekeeping.
-For the instructional residencies we offer, the instruction our residents receive from the Mexican master artists we contract is funded directly from the residency fee, and materials and supplies for these instructional courses are included.
-For our self-directed residencies, artists bring their own materials and supplies or obtain them locally.
+Our residencies are professional programs with academic content customized to each artist-in-residence.
+Our comprehensive programs for each resident include weekly meetings with our directorial and curatorial staff for individualized research assistance and resources, project guidance, and critique; 24-hour studio access with personal workspace and some tools; wireless Internet; furnished, private accommodation and use of shared indoor and outdoor common spaces; home-cooked meals, locally grown coffee, and stocked kitchen with organic and local produce, meats, and dairy for 24-hour resident access; shared bathrooms with modern fixtures and showers; utilities and housekeeping.
+For the instructional residencies we offer, the instruction our residents receive from the Mexican master artists we contract is funded directly from the residency tuition, and materials and supplies for these instructional courses are included.

 Arquetopia provides carefully detailed trip preparation materials, arrival transportation instructions, and orientation materials to all incoming residents.
 Arquetopia Oaxaca staff provides downtown Oaxaca pickup and dropoff transportation on the scheduled start and end date of the residency.
 Though cheap, everyday public transportation is also available from the residency vicinity into the city, Arquetopia provides scheduled transportation into downtown Oaxaca once per week by van.

 EXAMPLES OF TECHNIQUES WE OFFER (BUT NOT LIMITED TO THESE)